-This is installment four of a four-part carbon series written by AgriWebb’s Director of Sustainability, Nicole Buckley Biggs, PhD.
+This is the final installment of a four-part carbon series written by AgriWebb’s Vice President of Sustainability, Nicole Buckley Biggs, PhD.

 In this fourth and final installment of our carbon series, I’m tackling a question that ranchers often ask: how much carbon can I sequester if I do rotational grazing?